 Applicants with technical questions related to this announcement should contact the PRM staff listed below prior to submission.
 Please note that responses to technical questions from PRM do not indicate a commitment to fund the program discussed.
-We are unable to answer technical questions or resolve submission issues following the deadline and therefore encourage early submission of proposals.

-- PRM Program Officer: Daryn Yoder: YoderDL@state.gov, Washington, D.C. - Regional Refugee Coordinator: Tabari Dossett: DossettTA@state.gov, U.S. Embassy Amman, Jordan
+- PRM Program Officer, Washington, D.C.: - Humanitarian Assistance in Ecuador: Matt McAllister at McAllisterMR@state.gov